Cross Cultural Leadership Program Summer 2023

 Participation in CCLP is offered at no cost to ND undergraduate students looking to increase their understanding and engagement in Latinx populations.

 Since 2006, the Institute for Latino Studies has offered the Cross Cultural Leadership Program to undergraduates of all backgrounds and courses of study at the University of Notre Dame.
 CCLP was modeled after the late Father Don McNeill C.S.C.'s work at the Center for Social Concerns.
-CCLP engages students in real-world applications of their academic studies through summer service-learning experiences in Latino serving organizations in Chicago, Los Angeles, and Washington, D.C.
+CCLP engages students in real-world applications of their academic studies through summer service-learning experiences in Latino serving organizations in Chicago, Los Angeles, Washington, D.C., and South Bend.

 The Program provides:

-• 3 credit Latino Studies course taught virtually (credits/registration for fall 2023)
+• 3 credit Latino Studies course taught virtually (credits applied fall 2024)

 • Opportunity to build a professional network with fellow ND students